Hi there, fur-ends! At PetHub, our goal is to keep your pets happy, safe and HOME for the rest of their lives.

 4. Get Pet Insurance

 Pet insurance is one of the most overlooked and forgotten aspects of pet-parenthood.
 And finding the right insurance for your specific pet can be a little tricky.
 A common mistake pet parents make is searching for insurance after a pet has been diagnosed with a major illness or disease.
 This is a huge and wallet-crushing mistake as no pet insurance plans cover pre-existing conditions.
-If you are a new pet parent the best time to search for pet insurance is NOW.
+If you are a new pet parent, the best time to search for pet insurance is NOW.
 Don’t get caught up paying hundreds or thousands of dollars for your pet’s medical care tomorrow when you could save yourself today.
-We recommend Trupanion insurance for your pet - go get a free quote from the most inclusive pet insurance company in the market today!
+Check out our special pet insurance comparison tool to find the best option for you and your pet, today!

 5. Stock up on play and training supplies

 Pets, especially new puppies and kittens, need stimulation to keep them occupied and entertained throughout the day - and if they don’t have their own toys to play with, it's safe to assume they will likely find some of yours to call their own while you’re away!
 Without a scratching post, like this one from Chewy, cats will use furniture and decor to exercise their claws, while dogs will hunt for pillows, blankets or children's toys to tear into.
-Before your new pet comes home be sure to stock up on some toys and equipment that you can show them when they come home, like this Retro toy box full of treats AND toys for your dog!
+Before your new pet comes home be sure to stock up on some toys and equipment that you can show them when they come home, like these Like these hard to destroy chew toys from SuperChewer.
 If you are a new kitten or cat owner, KitNipBox is an easy and affordable way to learn what types of foods and treats your new fur-end likes best.
 These types of toys and treats can help in HUGE ways when you're training your new little pal!

 6. Be prepared to have patience